Initial version October, 1981

 Review articles: title page, abstract, introduction, main text, conclusion, conflicts of interest, acknowledgements, references, figure legends, tables, and figures.

 Title page: The title page should contain the title of the paper, full names of the authors, institutional affiliation, corresponding author address, and footnotes.
 A running title of no more than 50 characters should be included.
+Each and every author's participation should be stated specifically using the following terms: conceptualization, data curation, formal analysis, funding acquisition, investigation, methodology, project administration, resources, software, supervision, validation, visualization, writing-original draft, and writing-review and editing.
+Also, the corresponding author is requred to submit his/her ORCID number.

 Abstract: The abstract for an original article should be described continuously under the subheadings Background/Aims, Methods, Results, and Conclusions and is limited to 200 words.
 It is limited to 150 words without subheadings for case reports.
 Also an review article is limited to 200 words.
 Five or fewer keywords should be supplied below the abstract and should refer to the terms from Medical Subject Headings (MeSH).
 The abstract should not contain abbreviations or references.